 2.1.3 Licensed Accounts.
 The number of Administrator Accounts and End User Accounts purchased by

-Customer Organizer will be identified in the applicable Order.
+Customer Helm will be identified in the applicable Order.
 Customer is limited to the number of Administrator Accounts purchased.
 In addition, the number of End User Account licenses purchased corresponds to the number of End User Accounts which may be simultaneously logged in and connected to the Service.

 2.1.4 Customer Administration of the Service.
 Customer is responsible for (a) maintaining the confidentiality of

 user IDs and passwords and managing access to the Administrator Account and End User Accounts and (b) ensuring that Customer’s use of the Service (including use by third parties of an Administrator Account or End User Account) complies with the terms of each Order and all applicable laws and regulations.
-For clarity, Organizer’s responsibilities do not extend to the internal management or administration of the Service for or by Customer.
-Customer agrees that the information it provides to Organizer during any account registration process is accurate and that Customer will keep it accurate and up-to-date at all times.
+For clarity, Helm’s responsibilities do not extend to the internal management or administration of the Service for or by Customer.
+Customer agrees that the information it provides to Helm during any account registration process is accurate and that Customer will keep it accurate and up-to-date at all times.
 Customer is solely responsible for maintaining the confidentiality of any Administrative Accounts or End User Accounts and corresponding passwords, and Customer accepts responsibility for all activities that occur under any such accounts.

 2.1.5 Unauthorized Use and Access.
 Customer will prevent unauthorized use of the Service and will terminate

 any unauthorized use of the Service after Customer becomes aware of such unauthorized use.
 Customer is responsible for any and all actions taken using Customer’s accounts.